Skip to content

 • any minutes of board meetings and resolutions.

-If you lose your records, you should let HMRC know immediately.
+If you lose your records, please notify HMRC immediately.
 HMRC will usually ask you to try to retain or reproduce some of those lost documents.
-For example, you may be able to get bank statements by getting into contact with your bank.
+For example, you can obtain bank statements by contacting your bank.
 If you fail to produce some documents when requested by HMRC, you may be liable for a fine.
 The fine can be up to £3000.

-HMRC are more likely to be accommodating upon losing your documents if you let them know as soon as possible.
+HMRC is more likely to be accommodating if you notify them as soon as possible after losing your documents.
 However, they are unlikely to be as understanding if you declare that you have lost your records midway through an investigation.

 Key Takeaways

 Keeping records of your business, especially after closure, is highly important to avoid potential fines from HMRC.
-If you are self-employed, you will want to make sure you keep relevant documents from six years after your business closure.
-However, if you are running a company, you will want to keep most of your documents for six years, and you must keep several for ten years.
-However, the rules for keeping business records will differ based on your business structure and the nature of your company.
+If you are self-employed, you will want to ensure that you retain relevant documents for six years after your business closes.
+However, if you are running a company, you will want to keep most of your documents for seven years, and you must keep several for ten years.
+However, the rules for maintaining business records will vary depending on your business structure and the nature of your company.
 Generally, for sole traders, the documents that you should retain include:

 • sales invoices;